When & Where

 What you need to know before you enrol

-The course will be delivered through remote classes online.
-You will need access to Teams and other platforms via a laptop or computer and Internet access.
+The course will be delivered through remote classes online but two of the session (TBA) will be in person at Waterloo Centre You will need access to Teams and other platforms via a laptop or computer and Internet access.
 Excellent attendance and punctuality are required from all students.
-Self-study and preparation are important for progress.
-Prior to each class, students will be able to access a list of the topics they have to revise and/or prepare, so they can actively develop and consolidate them during the lesson either working individually, in groups or in a plenary session.
-The participation in a students' forum, either in Moodle or other platform, will be encouraged, so sharing stories, posting questions and generally keeping in touch, collaborating between themselves and before the class, would compensate for the lack of the social contact normally offered by a classroom-based course.
+As self-study and preparation are important for progress, prior to each class students will be able to access the lesson plan uploaded in Teams ClassNotebook to revise and/or prepare, so they can actively develop and consolidate their knowledge and maximize participation during the lesson either working individually, in groups or in a plenary session.
+The participation in the students' Collaborative Space in Teams will be encouraged, so sharing stories, posting questions and generally keeping in touch, during the week and before the class, would compensate for the lack of the social contact normally offered by a classroom-based course

 What you need

 In order to access online resources for your course, you will need Internet access and a device.
 In certain special cases the College may be able to lend a laptop.
-Our IT Department would be able to guide and help you if you have any problems accessing Teams and Moodle.
-A textbook (t.b.a) will be used as back up during the course.
-Other texts and articles would be provided and uploaded in Moodle or sent by email.
-Also, please bring enthusiasm and curiosity, as these are positively the main factors of success.
+Our IT Department would be able to guide and help you if you have problems accessing Teams.
+The text book Prisma Consolida C1 (Editorial Edinumen ISBN 84-95986–26-4), which could be obtained second hand, will be used as back up during the course, but it will not be the only or main resource: Other texts and articles will be provided and uploaded in Teams or sent by email.
+Also, please, bring with you to the course your enthusiasm and curiosity, as these are positively the main factors of success.

 What you can do next